Dr. Hook: 1973–1974

 The group had difficulty meeting the high expectations created by Sloppy Seconds and the result was Belly Up!
 (November 1973), which was unfortunately prophetic.
 The album was sold in the US, UK, Europe and Canada.
 Dr. Hook was just as famed for their crazed stage antics, ranging from surreal banter to impersonating their opening acts; the group's disregard for business matters led to bankruptcy.
 "If we were in the black when we finished a tour, we'd party into the red," says Locorriere.
 They were forced to file bankruptcy in 1974, although they continued to tour incessantly.

 The Medicine Show's lineup changed a few more times over the years.
 When David left the group in 1973, he was replaced by John Wolters.
+In 2021, Locorriere said David's departure was because "he got drunk and told us to go fuck ourselves at an airport one day and left us to do four gigs with our drum roadie."
 The next to depart was founding band member Cummings, who left in August 1975 due to illness, plus personal and musical differences.
 The band did not replace him.
 When Elswit was diagnosed with cancer in 1976, the band added Bob "Willard" Henke (formerly of Goose Creek Symphony).
 Elswit recovered and returned to the lineup, but they kept Henke on for a while.

-In 1974, Dr. Hook recorded an album that was to be titled Fried Face; it was not released.
+In 1974 Dr. Hook recorded an album that was to be titled Fried Face; it was not released.

 1975–1985

+The band live in June 1975.
+Left to right: Billy Francis, Rik Elswitt, John Wolters, Ray Sawyer, Dennis Locorriere, Jance Garfat, and George Cummings.

 The band shortened its name to Dr. Hook in 1975.
 They signed with Capitol Records in 1975, releasing the aptly titled Bankrupt.
 Unlike previous projects, this album included original material written by the group.
 The hit from the project was a reworked version of Sam Cooke's "Only Sixteen" (US number 6), revitalizing their career and charted in the top ten in 1976.

-Haffkine discovered a song titled "A Little Bit More" written and originally performed by Bobby Gosh and released on his 1973 album Sitting in the Quiet, on a record he purchased for 35 cents at a flea market in San Francisco.
+Haffkine discovered a song titled "A Little Bit More", written and originally performed by Bobby Gosh and released on his 1973 album Sitting in the Quiet, on a record he purchased for 35 cents at a flea market in San Francisco.
 The band recorded and released the song, which reached number 11 on the US Billboard Hot 100 and spent two weeks at number nine on the Cash Box Top 100.
 It also reached number two on the UK Singles Chart, matching "Sylvia's Mother".